primkey7607/LLMs_as_a_Crowd/README.md

 See the `out` directory for the results.

+Based on our entity resolution findings, we use the best method, which is the few-shot crowd, for joinability and unionability.
+We provide scripts to run experiments on each of these tasks as explained below.

 ## Joinability

 All code necessary to reproduce our joinability experiments in Section 5.3 are in the folder `llm_crowd/joinability`.